 Middle School Program

-Our Middle School faculty are well versed in the complexities of adolescent development, and are equipped to work with and assist students as they progress through the natural developmental stages of 6th, 7th, and 8th graders.
-Teachers are deeply aware of the challenges Middle School students can face, and they embrace the opportunity to help each child to honor and respect the adult they will become.
+The FFS Middle School is a vibrant community where students grow socially, emotionally, and academically.
+Our Middle School faculty are well versed in the complexities of adolescent development, and are equipped to work with and assist students as they progress through the natural developmental stages of 10-14 year olds.
+Teachers are deeply aware of the challenges Middle School students can face, and embrace the opportunity to guide students to see the Light in themselves and others.

 Curriculum